Skip to Content

 Irrevocable Life Insurance Trusts

 An Irrevocable Life Insurance Trust (ILIT) can effectively eliminate the death proceeds from your life insurance policy (along with any accumulated cash value) from being included in the calculation of estate taxes due at your death.
-An ILIT can provide tax free liquidity to your estate to pay debts and expenses but also can provide tax free wealth to your beneficiaries.
+An ILIT can provide tax-free liquidity to your estate to pay debts and expenses, but also provide tax-free wealth to your beneficiaries.

 Private Foundations